+Site Assessment

-Day 1: Site Assessment This instruction guide is intended to assist in conducting a desktop analysis for a potential living shoreline project.
+This instruction guide is intended to assist in conducting a desktop analysis for a potential living shoreline project.
 Use this guide to complete the Desktop Analysis portion of the Site Evaluation Form.
 Refer to the VIMS Living Shoreline Design Guidelines key reference for a more detailed discussion of terminology and the site assessment process.
+Additional guidance can also be found in this VIMS PowerPoint.
 For convenience, the analysis criteria in this guide are organized according to the digital tool used and may not be in the exact order found on the evaluation form.